rdmurphy/journalize/README.md

 ### ordinal

 Converts an integer into its ordinal form.
+If `spellOutOrdinals` is `true`, 1 through 9 will be spelled out per AP style.
 Handles the special cases of 11, 12 and 13, too.
-If a non-integer is submitted, it will be returned in its original form.
+If a non-integer is submitted it will be returned in its original form.

 #### Parameters

 - `val` **([number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number) \| [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))**
+- `spellOutOrdinals` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** (optional, default `false`)

 #### Examples